Guide

 JSON parse errors

 Pass --json to CLI commands.
-Without it, output is human-readable text. execSync with encoding: 'utf-8' returns stdout only.
-Warnings on stderr won't mix in.
+Without it, output is human-readable text. execFileSync with encoding: 'utf-8' returns stdout only — warnings on stderr won't mix in.

 Rate limits and flakiness

-Use unique inboxes per test when running many parallel workers.
-Clean up after tests: nylas inbound delete inbox_xyz --yes.
+Use one agent account per test when running many parallel workers (Strategy A above).
+Clean up after tests: nylas agent account delete <agent-account-id> --yes.

 Auth in CI